Aaronlimzf/-INF2008-Machine-Learning-LAB-P4-Group-14/README.md

 A major contributor to this problem is the difficulty in **identifying recyclables** at the point of disposal.
 Many people are unsure whether an item belongs in the blue recycling bin or general waste, leading to **contamination in recycling streams**.
 Contaminated recyclables reduce processing efficiency and increase waste sent to **Semakau Landfill**, which is projected to reach full capacity by **2035** [(NEA, 2022)](https://www.straitstimes.com/singapore/singapore-recycling-rate-fell-to-52-in-2021-due-to-pandemic-disruptions).

-To address this issue, our project introduces an **AI-powered waste classification system integrated with a Telegram bot**.
+To address this issue, our project introduces an **waste classification system integrated with a Telegram bot**.
 This allows users to **take a picture of their waste item**, receive an instant classification result, and get guidance on **proper disposal methods**.

 ---